Eyongtarh/Eyongtarh-Tennis-Club/README.md

 #### Fixed Bugs

 - The welcome message in the header interfered with the logo in screen size with max-width of 768px.
-This was remedied by changing the value of transform translate along the y-axis from -50 to -40.
+  * Solution: I changed the value of transform translate along the y-axis from -50 to -40 and the probem was fixed.

 - The columns in the pages did not fit in smaller screen sizes.
-This was resolved by setting flex-direction of the divs to column.
+  * Solution: This was resolved by setting flex-direction of the divs to column.

 - The video also overlaped in smaller screen sizes.
-The solution was to reduce the width and height of the video.
+  * Solution: The remedy was to reduce the width and height of the video.